Darius Cozmic Collection: Sequel

 A sequel, Darius Cozmic Revelation, was released physically for PlayStation 4 and Nintendo Switch on February 25, 2021, in Japan, containing the games G-Darius HD (also including the standard resolution version) and Dariusburst: Another Chronicle EX+.
 These games were also released separately on their respective digital storefronts worldwide and separate physical editions were released internationally.
 A 2022 update added G-Darius Ver.
 2, G-Darius Ver.
 2 HD and G-Darius for Consumer (the Japanese PlayStation port) to the compilation.
 This update was also added to the separate editions of G-Darius HD.
-A standalone port of G-Darius HD was released to Steam in 2022.
+A standalone port of G-Darius HD was released to Steam in the same year.